FH-Cloud-Computing/website/docs/lectures/2-iaas/index.md

     - Terraform requires full control of the machines it is managing and implements what's called immutable infrastructure.

-As discussed before, that makes an IaaS cloud provider a cloud provider is the fact that they offer an API to automate the provisioning and deprovisioning of virtual machines as needed.
+As discussed before, what makes an IaaS cloud provider a cloud provider is the fact that they offer an API to automate the provisioning and deprovisioning of virtual machines as needed.
 However, that's not all.
 Simply starting a virtual machine is not enough, the software needs to be installed in it.